odebroqueville/contextSearch/README.md

 Firefox add-on to search selected text in a web page using your favorite search engines.

+## Features

+* Access search engines from the Context Menu
+* Access search engines from an Icons Grid
+* Compatible with search engines using either GET or POST requests
+* Reverse-image search
+* Site search
+* Carry out multiple searches at once using multisearch
+* Manage your search engines from the extension's Options page
+* Many ways to easily add a new search engine
+* Support for search engines using OpenSearch description format
+* Simply add a search engine from mycroftproject.com
+* Use custom favicons for your search engines
+* Use custom prompts to question a selection of AI chatbots
+* Carry out searches from the Omnibox, i.e. url address bar
+* Assign keyboard shortcuts to your search engines
+* Export/Import your list of search engines as a safe backup

 ## Permissions

 **Notifications**, **Downloads**, **History** and **Bookmarks** are now optional permissions.
 They are disabled by default.
 If you'd like to show notifications and/or save your list of search engines to your local disk, or search your history or bookmarks from the Omnibox, then open the extensions manager, select Context Search and, under the Permissions tab, enable the appropriate permissions.